wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 ### Modified wheel filename

+One of the core requirements of the design is to ensure that installers predating this PEP will ignore wheel variant files.
+This makes it possible to publish both variant wheels and non-variant wheels on a single index, with installers that do not support variants securely ignoring the former, and falling back to the latter.

 A variant label component is added to the filename for the twofold purpose of providing a unique mapping from the filename to a set of variant properties, and providing a human-readable identification for the variant.
 The label is kept short and lowercase to avoid issues with different filesystems.
 It is added as a `-`-separated component